Purple loosestrife (Lythrum salicaria) is an herbaceous perennial wetland plant.

 Seeds: born in capsules that burst at maturity in late July or August.
 Single stems can produce 100,000 to 300,000 seeds annually.
 The seeds can live 20 months submerged underwater.
 Water, animals, boats and humans assist in transporting the seeds.

 Stems: 1 – 50 per plant, upright, stiff, usually four sided, green to purple, often branching, making the plant bushy in appearance.
-Somewhat woody and die back each year.

 Root system: consists of a large woody tap root with fibrous rhizomes.
 Rhizomes spread rapidly and aid in plant reproduction.

-Biological control: considered the best option for large-scale control.
+Biological control: considered the best option for large-scale infestation.
 Four insects have been approved by the USDA as biological control agents for purple loosestrife: a root-mining weevil (Hylobius transversovittatus), two leaf-feeding beetles (Galerucella calmariensis and Galerucella pusilla), and a leaf-eating weevil (Nanophyes marmoratus).
 We recommend Galerucella beetles, which feed almost exclusively on purple loosestrife.

 Pulling/Cutting: infestations less than 100 plants can be controlled by pulling or cutting just before the plants begin flowering to avoid spreading seed.
 When pulling, all root fragments should be removed and plants should be properly disposed of.